top of page

 Oct 8, 2020

-What Everyone Wants to Know About Third Party Administrators (TPAs)
+What Everyone Wants to Know About Retirement Plan Consultants (RPCs)

 When a business owner decides to start up a 401(k) or some other type of retirement plan, the inevitable question is "who will take care of the planning and administration?"
 That's a fair question, but Plan Sponsors will be glad to learn that there are firms dedicated to plan administration.
-Let's take a few moments to explore everything you ever needed to know about Third Party Administrators (TPA).
-What is a TPA and what do they do?
-A Third Party Administrator is a company
+Let's take a few moments to explore everything you ever needed to know about Retirement Plan Consultant (RPC).
+What is a RPC and what do they do?
+A Retirement Plan Consultant is a comp

 Michelle Marsh